microsoft/vscode-docs/docs/remote/containers-advanced.md

 1. Shut down all instances of VS Code.
 2. Ensure VS Code is in your `PATH`.
-3. Set the environment variables (e.g. `DOCKER_HOST`) in a terminal / command prompt.
+3. Set the environment variables (e.g. `DOCKER_HOST`) in a terminal / PowerShell.
-4. Type `code` in this same terminal / command prompt to launch VS Code with the variables set.
+4. Type `code` in this same terminal / PowerShell to launch VS Code with the variables set.

 ### Option 2: Connect using Docker Machine